FTB hub

 Short summary

-This hub routes readers to the first core FTB reaction-state pages: balance-due notices, withholding orders, wage garnishment for taxes, payment plans, and help with existing payment plans.
+This hub routes readers to the main FTB paths: notices and letters, balance-due notices, return-change notices, withholding orders, wage garnishment for taxes, bank-account collection issues, payment plans, and help with existing payment plans.

 Quick scan